lylet-AC/blockbuster/README.md

 BlockBuster is a program written in Python 3.
 Pip3 is the default package installer that comes with python and therefore, it is required to install other dependencies for this program.
 For a step-by-step guide on installing pip3, there is a link [here](https://pip.pypa.io/en/stable/installing/).

 If you are on windows and need to install python3, [download](https://www.python.org/downloads/windows/) the python3 installation file.
-Ensure upon installing you check the td/tk and IDLE box for installing tkinter with python.

 If you are on ubuntu and need to install python3, it can be done with the command:
 `sudo apt-get install python3`